CaioCamatta/sol-script/README.md

 ### The Virtual Machine

-The Delta Virtual Machine* is heaviliy inspired by the [Lox VM](https://craftinginterpreters.com/a-virtual-machine.html) and the [JVM](https://docs.oracle.com/javase/specs/jvms/se8/html/), and to some extend, the [CPython VM](https://leanpub.com/insidethepythonvirtualmachine/read).
+The SolScript Virtual Machine* is heaviliy inspired by the [Lox VM](https://craftinginterpreters.com/a-virtual-machine.html) and the [JVM](https://docs.oracle.com/javase/specs/jvms/se8/html/), and to some extend, the [CPython VM](https://leanpub.com/insidethepythonvirtualmachine/read).
 It transates

 *For those new to programming languages, a "virtual machine" here is not the same as a "Windows virtual machine".
 A programming language VM translates bytecode down to low-level code or machine code.